Eugene W. Ferris

-Eugene W. Ferris (November 18, 1842 – February 26, 1907) was a United States soldier who fought with the 30th Regiment Massachusetts Volunteer Infantry during the American Civil War.
-He received his nation's highest award for bravery during combat, the U.S. Medal of Honor, for resisting an attack by enemy cavalrymen near Berryville, Virginia on April 1, 1865.
+Eugene W. Ferris (November 18, 1842 – February 26, 1907) was an American soldier who fought with the 30th Regiment Massachusetts Volunteer Infantry during the American Civil War.
+He received the United States' highest award for bravery during combat, the Medal of Honor, for resisting an attack by enemy cavalrymen near Berryville, Virginia on April 1, 1865.
 That award was conferred 32 years later on October 16, 1897.

 Formative years

-Born in Springfield, Vermont on November 18, 1841, Eugene W. Ferris was a son of New York native Robert Ferris and Fanny Ferris, a native of Vermont.
-He was just a child when he and his family relocated to Lowell, Massachusetts, according to historian Allan Tischler.
+Born in Springfield, Vermont on November 18, 1841, Eugene W. Ferris was the son of New York native Robert Ferris and Vermont native Fanny Ferris.
+According to historian Allan Tischler, Ferris was a child when he and his family relocated to Lowell, Massachusetts.
 By 1850, the Ferris household included parents Fanny and Robert (a stonemason), and their children, Helen, Fanny, Alexander and Eugene (aged 19, 18, 11, and 8, respectively).
 Also residing at the home were Ruth and Chester Rugg (a clerk), and Stillman Busher.
 After completing his education in Lowell, Eugene Ferris also went to work, having obtained a job as a bookkeeper.

 Civil War

-Ferris was 20 years old when joined the 30th Massachusetts Infantry on New Year's Day in 1862.
+Ferris was 20 years old when he joined the 30th Massachusetts Infantry on New Year's Day in 1862.
 After enrolling at Lowell, Massachusetts as a sergeant with that regiment's D Company, he was commissioned as an officer the following August, eventually rising up through the ranks to become a captain before war's end.

 Fighting with his fellow 30th Massachusetts Volunteers "on the Mississippi River at Port Hudson, near Vicksburg, then in the Gulf Region of the Deep South, at New Orleans, Baton Rouge, and along the Red River" over the next two years, according to Tischler, Ferris was then transferred to Virginia with his regiment in mid-June 1864.
 During this time, while the 30th Massachusetts was attached to the U.S. Army's 19th Corps under Major-General Philip Sheridan, he was wounded in action when the 30th Massachusetts was engaged in battle as part of the Union Army's tide-turning 1864 Shenandoah Valley Campaign.
 Military engagements included the battles of Opequon (Third Winchester) and Fisher's Hill in September and the Battle of Cedar Creek on October 19.